-- 5.4.1 The governing body will approve this policy at each review and hold the headteacher to account for its implementation and any actions/recommendations made by the Local Authority in respect to strengthening the school's safeguarding arrangements. - 5.4.2 The governing body will create a strong culture of safeguarding in school in order to ensure that safeguarding and child protection are at the forefront and underpin all aspects of policy and procedure development. - 5.4.3 The governing body will complete the LA safeguarding and child protection briefing on their strategic roles and responsibilities every three years. - 5.4.4 The governing body will appoint a lead governor to monitor the effectiveness of this policy in conjunction with the full governing body.
+- 5.4.1 The governing body will approve this policy at each review and hold the head teacher to account for its implementation and any actions/recommendations made by the Local Authority in respect to strengthening the school's safeguarding arrangements. - 5.4.2 The governing body will complete the LA safeguarding and child protection briefing on their strategic roles and responsibilities every three years including online safety training.
+The governing board will ensure that all policies, procedures and training are effective and comply with the law at all times. - 5.4.3 The governing body have appointed Barbara Trayor to monitor the effectiveness of this and other related safeguarding policies (i.e: online safety, whistleblowing, behaviour etc..) in conjunction with the full governing body.
 Staff governors cannot be the lead governor with responsibility for safeguarding and child protection.
-Lead governors should access the LA designated safeguarding governor training every three years. - 5.4.5 In the event that safeguarding concerns, or an allegation of abuse is made against the headteacher, the chair of governors will act as the 'case manager'.
-Refer also to Section 16.2. - 5.4.6 The governing body will ensure that the school has appropriate IT filtering and monitoring systems in place and should be informed in part, by the risk assessment required by the Prevent Duty in order to limit children's exposure to online risks. - 5.4.7 The governing body, along with the school's senior leadership team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure, in keeping with the requirements set out in KCSIE.
+Lead governors should access the LA designated safeguarding governor training every three years including online safety training. - 5.4.4 In the event that safeguarding concerns, or an allegation of abuse is made against the head teacher, the chair of governors will act as the 'case manager'.
+Refer also to Section 16.2. - 5.4.5 The governing body will ensure that the school has robust IT filtering and monitoring systems in place and should be informed in part, by the risk assessment required by the Prevent Duty in order to limit children's exposure to online risks. - 5.4.6 The governing body, along with the school's senior leadership team, are responsible for satisfying themselves and obtaining written assurances from any relevant school lettings and alternative/off site providers and provisions that their safeguarding arrangements are secure, in keeping with the requirements set out in KCSIE.
 This includes ensuring that the provision has effective safeguarding policy/procedures/training in place for all staff.
 The provision follows safer recruitment processes and have clear allegation management processes.
 Pupils who attend alternative provisions can often have complex needs and it is important that these settings are aware of the additional risk of harm that their pupils may be vulnerable to and appropriate risk assessments/support plans are in place where pupils access provision offsite.
-Allerton Grange School use the following alternative or off-site providers and have written evidence of safeguarding arrangements:
+Allerton Grange use the following alternative or offsite providers and have written evidence of safeguarding arrangements: